Hello future, or current adopters! We are so excited that you're here :).

 Seattle Delivery:

 We make infrequent trips to Seattle, often only once per year and not necessarily scheduled far ahead of time.
 It may be 6+ months in-between trips, so unless there is no other option, this generally isn't the best option for most adopters.
-If that is your only option, we've outline how the trip works below.
+If this is your only option, we've outline how the trip works below.

 You must have an approved adoption application and be on our waitlist to qualify for our Seattle Delivery